Please visit the Bauer Doctoral Program website for current Ph.D. Program requirements.

 - the member does not agree to further advise the student,

-- the member cannot participate either in the proposal or the dissertation defenses, or
+- the member cannot attend either the proposal or the dissertation defenses, or

 - the dissertation is not successfully defended within the next long (i.e., fall or spring) semester of the member’s termination of active employment at the University of Houston.